SamCull/DataScience/README.md

 * Information about me and my education
 * My projects
 * My Contact info
+* Viewable from other devices, tablet, phone etc
 ### Technologies used
 * HTML
 * CSS